resbaz/nectar-cloud-lessons/Lessons/Lesson_V/Lesson_V.md

 > Anna Prentice needs to view a remote web site.
 However, on trying to access it, she finds that her institutions
 > IT services has mistakenly blocked the site.
 Rather than trying to go through the paperwork to sort it out, she
-> wonders if perhaps she can simply use her machine on the NeCTAR cloud to access the site.
+> wonders if perhaps she can simply use her machine on the Research Cloud to access the site.

 ## X11